axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 ## Before you start

-Before registering a regular domain, install [Ronin Wallet](https://wallet.roninchain.com) and create an account.
+Before registering an auctioned domain, install [Ronin Wallet](https://wallet.roninchain.com) and create an account.

 ## Register an auctioned domain